cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 * `ctx.get_resource` - Reads a resource's data.
 * `ctx.get_resource_and_render` - Reads a resource's data and renders it according to an optional variables dictionary.
 The context itself is automatically injected, and available as `ctx`.
    See example at ctx.download_resource_and_render.
 * `ctx.instance.update` - Updates the node's runtime properties.
-This is automatically called each time an operation ends, thus it is only useful in the context of a single operation.
+This is automatically called each time an operation ends, meaning that it is only useful in the context of a single operation.

-## Cloud Plugins
+### Cloud Plugins

 The lifecycle `start` operation should store the following runtime properties for the `Compute` node instance:

-- `ip` - The VM's ip address reachable by Cloudify's manager.
+- `ip` - The IP address of the VM to be accessed by Cloudify Manager.
-- `networks` - A dictionary containing network names as keys and list of ip addresses as values.
+- `networks` - A dictionary containing network names as keys and list of IP addresses as values.

-See Cloudify's [OpenStack plugin]({{< relref "plugins/openstack.md" >}}) for reference.
+See the Cloudify [OpenStack plugin]({{< relref "plugins/openstack.md" >}}) for reference.